-ICSS INSIGHT is an active member of the Council of Europe Enlarged Partial Agreement on Sport (EPAS)’s Consultative Committee, the European Union’s Expert Group on Sport Integrity (XG Integrity), the Europol Platform for Experts, the UNESCO’s Working Group on Action 3 (Sport Integrity) of the Kazan Action Plan (KAP), led by the Council of Europe, the UNESCO’s Working Group on Action 3 of the KAP led by SIGA, the European Parliament’s Intergroup on Sport, and has been an Official partner of European Week of Sport (EwoS) since its inception.
+ICSS has been an active member of the Council of Europe Enlarged Partial Agreement on Sport (EPAS)’s Consultative Committee, the European Union’s Expert Group on Sport Integrity (XG Integrity), the Europol Platform for Experts, the UNESCO’s Working Group on Action 3 (Sport Integrity) of the Kazan Action Plan (KAP), led by the Council of Europe, the UNESCO’s Working Group on Action 3 of the KAP, the European Parliament’s Intergroup on Sport, and has been an Official partner of European Week of Sport (EwoS) since its inception.

 In the domain of sport integrity, the ICSS has incubated and co-founded in 2018 the Sport Integrity Global Alliance (SIGA), jointly with sports bodies, governments, anti-corruption NGOs, inter-governmental organisations, and commercial partners.
 SIGA is a worldwide, independent and neutral coalition aimed at promoting the highest standards of fair play in the administration of sport, particularly in the areas of good governance, financial integrity and sports betting integrity.

 In the security field, the ICSS is one of the initiators and partners of the Global Programme on the Security of Major Sporting Events (MSE) and the Use of Sport to Prevent Violent Extremism (PVE), jointly with the UN Office of Counter-Terrorism (UNOCT), the UN Alliance of Civilizations (UNAOC) and the UN Interregional Crime and Justice Research Institute (UNICRI), and it actively participates in the activities of the INTERPOL-driven Project Stadia.